pranaybinju/maps_blog/blogs/2018/support_multibyte_char.md

 ```

 This initializer insures to set column limit to `191` for the column type varchar at the time of executing `ALTER` or `CREATE` command on the table.
 Why length `191`?
 MySQL indexes are limited to `768 bytes` because the `InnoDB` storage engine has a maximum index length of `767 bytes`.
 This means that if we increase `VARCHAR(255)` from `3 bytes per character` to `4 bytes per character`, the index key is smaller in terms of characters.
 That's why we need to change the length from `255` to `191`.

+8. Run the migration and Restart rails application.

 😊 Hurray! we are ready to use emoji.
 Hope this will help!
 Feel free to share your thoughts, I'd love to hear those!